 - Disabled: Do not use a LOOP command.

 - Always: Repeat execution.

 - Loop input times: Repeat as many times as the entered number.

 - By default, it is set to one.

 - Max: 1,000,000

-- Loop as long as the following expression: Repeat execution until the condition entered by the user is met.
+- Execute loop based on input: Repeat execution until the condition entered by the user is met.

-- Real-time condition check: Loop condition is judged to be true, and the program corresponding to the condition is executed.
-When the condition is checked in real time and
+- Real-time condition check

-it becomes False, the executing command is stopped, the Loop command is stopped, and the next program command is executed.
+Loop condition is judged to be true, and the program corresponding to the condition is executed.
+When the condition is checked in real time and it becomes False, the executing command is stopped, the Loop command is stopped, and the next program command is executed.